luizamarnet/bigFive-personalityTest/README.md

 ## Methodology

-- **Data Cleaning**: The dataset was cleaned by removing incomplete responses, and responses from users that answered much slower or extremly faster compared to others.
+- **Data Cleaning**: The dataset was cleaned by removing incomplete responses, and responses from users that answered much slower or extremely faster compared to others.
 - **Correlation Matrix**: R was used to generate the correlation matrix since Python's standard functions only calculate Pearson correlations.
-The Pearson correlations is not ideal for applying to ordinal data.
-Using R allowed us to compute the polychoric correlation matrix, which is more appropriate for Likert-scale questionnaire data, which is an example of ordinal data.
+The Pearson correlation is not ideal for ordinal data.
+Using R allowed us to compute the polychoric correlation matrix, more appropriate for Likert-scale questionnaire data.
 - **Factor Analysis**: Applied to identify underlying personality factors corresponding to the Big Five dimensions.
 - **Genetic Algorithm (GA)**: A simple GA was used for normalizing each personality factor between 0 and 1.
-' **K-means**: Finally, aswers to the dataset used were clusterized for trying to find main groups with similar personalities.
+- **K-means**: Answers were clustered to find main groups with similar personalities.

 ---